adithi2905/ecober/README.md

-Here is the cleaned-up, professional version of your EcoRide documentation without the emojis or informal icons:

----

 # EcoRide - Smart Ride-Sharing Platform

 A sophisticated ride-sharing platform that optimizes driver matching through multi-objective algorithms, real-time traffic integration, and environmental impact scoring.